 It all started with the French Brioche Bread that I have been eyeing at Trader Joe’s!
 Every time I saw it wanted to eat french toast.
 Finally, I bought it last week and decided to try it in my InstaPot rather than the conventional baked recipe.

-After 15 minutes of cook time, I impatiently Quick Released the pressure.
 I was surprised to see the moist, gooey yumminess I had created.
 I let it sit for another 5 mins allowing it to settle a bit more.
 I could have broiled the french toast for a few minutes to get crispy top but we decided to just dig in!

 I sprinkled a little more cinnamon on top, spread a spoonful of salted butter that melted beautifully on the hot pudding.
 Then we served a big spoonful each in our plates and served with bananas, chocolate chips and maple syrup!
 What a way to start the weekend with 4 happy tummies!!
 Next time, I may try to broil, but then I might miss the moist bread pudding consistency?